Denbergvanthijs/INFOMR/README.md

 - Install required packages: `pip install -r requirements.txt`
 - Check if installation was succesfull: `python -c "import open3d as o3d; print(o3d.__version__)"`

+## Testing data

+Multiple files for testing the 3D mesh environment are available:

+- `./data/D00921.obj`
+  - An `.obj` file provided by the TAs, coming from the ShapeDatabase and belonging to the class `Apartment`
+- `./data/Airplane_61.off`
+  - An `.off` file, originally belonging to the Labeled PSB dataset class `Airplane`

 ## Resources

 - [The assignment](https://webspace.science.uu.nl/~telea001/MR/Assignment)